-Interest expense for the first quarter of 2017 was \$9.4 million compared to \$1.4 million for the same period in 2016.
-The increase is due primarily to a reduction in capitalized interest of \$9.9 million as the result of the completion of the El Dorado expansion project in the second quarter of 2016.
-In addition, interest expense decreased \$1.8 million relating to the 12% Senior Secured Notes sold in November 2015 and repaid in October 2016.
+Interest expense for the first six months of 2017 was \$18.7 million compared to \$7.8 million for the same period in 2016.
+The increase is due primarily to a reduction in capitalized interest in the first half of 2017 of \$14.7 million as a result of the El Dorado expansion project completion.
+This increase was partially offset by a decrease of \$3.5 million relating to the 12% Senior Secured Notes sold in November 2015 and repaid in October 2016.